vuex-orm/plugin-graphql/docs/guide/fetch/README.md

 ## Caching

-Apollo-Client caches same queries.
+The plugin caches same queries.
 To bypass caching set the second param of the `fetch` action to `true` when using the convenience method or add `bypassCache: true` to the arguments of the `dispatch()` call

 ```javascript